Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Discussion

 \subsection{Systematics and caveats}

-In this work, we use binding energy prescriptions that were derived for other stellar models (Appendix~\ref{app:ebind}).
+Recent work highlights the importance of using self-consistent binding energy for the adopted stellar-evolution models \citep[see e.g.][]{Kruckow2016,Marchant21,Klencki21}.
+Here, we use binding energy prescriptions that were derived for other stellar models (Appendix~\ref{app:ebind}).
 However, the four different formalisms we tested cover a wide range of binding energies (up to three orders of magnitude), from low values \citep{Claeys14} to very high ones \citep{Klencki21}.
-In a follow-up study (Nazarova et al., in prep.), we will show the impact of adopting values of the binding energy calculated directly from stellar-evolution tracks.
+In a follow-up study (Sgalletta et al., in prep.), we will show the impact of adopting values of the binding energy calculated directly from our stellar-evolution tracks.
+We also aim to investigate the effect of the possible dependence of the envelope binding-energy on the adiabatic mass-loss during CE, as highlighted by \cite{Deloye2010,Ge2010b,Ge2022}.

 Although we simulated a large number of binaries, some of the simulations produce just a few BCOs.
 In addition, we use the same set of binaries for all the simulations.
 In order to asses the possible systematic effects due either to low-number statistic or to the limited sampling of the initial conditions, we ran a simulation using the fiducial setup (Section~\ref{sec:models}) but with a different set of $5\times10^6$ binaries.
 The results of these simulations are stored in the gitlab repository of the paper (\gitlab{https://gitlab.com/iogiul/iorio22_plot}).
 We do not find any significant differences with respect to the fiducial model, except for the merger efficiency in regions of the parameter space in which the simulations produce a low number of BCOs ($<10$).
 This happens for $\alpha_\mathrm{CE}=0.5$ and $Z=0.03$ for BBHs, and $Z<0.0004$ for BNSs.
 These differences are within the uncertainties expected for a Poissonian distribution.